 Membership of state and territory Science Teacher Associations automatically confers membership of ASTA.
 Contact your nearest state branch for further membership information.
 For a list of state and territory Science Teacher Associations click here.

 Non-members can still subscribe to ASTA's quarterly journal, Teaching Science, and make use of some of our resources and publications.
-For information, visit our Resources and Publications page.
+For information, visit our Teaching Science page.

 ASTA Life Members

-ASTA is proud to acknowledge the following individuals as Life Members, in recognition of thier generous and ongoing contributions to ASTA and to science education in Australia.
+ASTA is proud to acknowledge the following individuals as Life Members, in recognition of their generous and ongoing contributions to ASTA and to science education in Australia.

 - Hugh McKnight